Today’s Reading: Galatians 5-6

 For in Christ Jesus neither circumcision or uncircumcision avails anything, but faith working through love.

 The word “circumcision” is used in one form or another 10 times in today’s reading.
 I think Paul wants us to pay attention!
-The practise of circumcision was the most unique demand of the Law.
+The practice of circumcision was the most unique demand of the Law.
 The Jewish man was set aside in this way from all other men.
 Paul, himself, would have been circumcised, as was Jesus, on the eighth day after His birth.
 Dr. Nelles Silverthorne, renowned pediatrician, said on a 100 Huntley Street telecast that on the eighth day of a child’s life, the blood congeals more quickly than at any other time.
-God, who initiated this practise, chose the right day of a boy’s life.
-Those who wanted to convert non-Jewish believers in Jesus into Jews were insisting that men, whether they be 30 or 70, must go through this practise in order to be saved.
+God, who initiated this practice, chose the right day of a boy’s life.
+In today’s reading, Paul addresses those who wanted to convert non-Jewish believers in Jesus into Jews and were insisting that men, whether they be 30 or 70, must go through this practice in order to be saved.
 This is why Paul, the Apostle of Jesus, made such a strong statement: “Stand fast, therefore, in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage” (Galatians 5:1).
 Both Jewish and non-Jewish believers in Jesus are a new creation.
-Jesus has changed lives and practises dramatically!
+Jesus has changed lives and practices dramatically!
 What a glorious difference He makes!

 PRAYER FOR TODAY: